 Equipment Needed

-- Baking Sheet: To cook the muffins.
+- Baking Sheet: To hold your shaped muffins.

 Step-by-Step Instructions